-As of December 31, 2009, we had over 761,000 active distributors.
-Approximately 33,000 of our distributors were executive distributors.
-Approximately 455 distributors occupied the highest distributor level under our global compensation plan as of that date.
-These distributors, together with their extensive networks of downline distributors, account for substantially all of our revenue.
+As of December 31, 2010, we had a global network of approximately 800,000 active distributors.
+Approximately 36,000 of our distributors were executive distributors.
+Approximately 480 distributors occupied the highest distributor level under our global compensation plan as of that date.
+These distributors, together with their extensive networks of downline distributors, generate substantially all of our revenue.
 As a result, the loss of a high-level distributor or a group of leading distributors in the distributor's network of downline distributors, whether by their own choice or through disciplinary actions by us for violations of our policies and procedures, could negatively impact our distributor growth and our revenue.